Nauru has very few formally protected terrestrial areas due to extensive mining. Conservation attempts are ongoing but face significant challenges.

 Explore Eco-friendly Stays at EcobnbReduce your travel impact by offsetting carbon emissions.

 Offset Your Travel Carbon with TerrapassPack a little bag for your trash.
-This results in possible responsible waste management, especially in areas with limited bins.
+This makes possible responsible waste management, especially in areas with limited bins.

 Respectful interactions enrich your Nauru experience.